 This legal justification for sharing confidential patient information is based on the clinical information available to us at the time of publication and may be subject to change as our understanding of COVID-19 and the safe administration of new vaccines becomes available.

-The lawful bases under GDPR for establishing this system and processes are:
+The lawful bases under UK GDPR for establishing this system and processes are:

 - Article 6(1)(c) processing is necessary for compliance with a legal obligation to which the controller is subject (with regard to the COPI notice)